slackapi/hubot-slack/README.md

 #### HUBOT\_SLACK\_BOTNAME

 Optional.
 What your Hubot is called on Slack.
 If you entered `slack-hubot` here, you would address your bot like `slack-hubot: help`.
-Otherwise, defaults to `hubot`.
+Otherwise, defaults to `slackbot`.

 #### HUBOT\_SLACK\_CHANNELMODE